 - Focuses on assessment, classification, models of therapeutic practice, specific mental health problems and needs, and the organization of care

 - Use a values-based approach integrating evidence-based data with service users’ perceptions

-- Presents case studies and service-user narratives throughout
+- Presents case studies and participant narratives throughout

 - Includes practical exercises designed to develop skills and understanding in person-centred care

 This book is an essential purchase for all students and educators in mental health nursing and related health and social care fields.

 Introduction.
 The therapeutic use of self.
 Values based practice.
 Working in groups.
 Recovery: a journey of discovery.
 Using and appraising evidence in practice.
 Developing nursing decision making skills.
 Promoting health and social inclusion.
 Leading and managing healthcare.
 The what then, what now, and what next of mental health nursing.